 I definitely preferred the Tonga guy’s tale for it was more interesting.
 While I may never know the truth, I sure would like to explore this one for its story and its unique construction.
 Each level of the Satkhanda was built with diminishing height and that itself makes it unique.

-Rumi Darwaza – highlight of the Heritage trot
+Rumi Darwaza – the highlight of the Heritage trot

 I deliberately left the best for the last.
 Remember that I mentioned three key monuments on this Lucknow trail – the first two I have already covered while the third is what I share now.
-Rumi Darwaza – the old gateway to Lucknow.
+Rumi Darwaza – also, referred to as the Turkish Gate of Lucknow.

-Built at the same time as the Bara Imambara and by the same architect – Khifayatullah, this gorgeous gate was designed similar to the Gateway of Istanbul – referred to as East Rome.
+Built at the same time as the Bara Imambara and by the same architect – Khifayatullah under the patronage of Nawab Asaf Ud-Daulah, this gorgeous gate was designed similar to the Gateway of Istanbul (Bab-iHumayun) – referred to as East Rome.
 Thus, the name Rumi that means Rome.
 The Rumi Gate stands tall at 60 feet and has become a recognized landmark of Lucknow.
 Constructed in the 1780s, the Rumi Darwaza has been a witness to several freedom struggles too.
 With three doorways, it is still functional as people use it every day to cross between the Bara Imambara and the Chota Imambara.

-The fascinating thing about Rumi Darwaza is that when we crossed it on our way to the Chota Imambara, it appeared as a flat, rectangular gate with three doorways.
-It seemed multi-storeyed with Chattris on the top but the same gate on our way back, appeared far more ornate and very different.
-The flat straight structure was suddenly enclosed in a semi-circular, dome-shaped gateway.
+The fascinating thing about Rumi Darwaza is that when we crossed it on our way to the Chota Imambara, it had three distinct doorways.
+It seemed multi-storeyed with Chattris on the top but the same gate on our way back, appeared like a single giant facade with three doors – very different.
+The 3 semi-circular, dome-shaped gateway had become a single giant one.
 The three doors still took you to the other side and the multi-stories were somehow, not that obvious.

 They say that in its days of glory, a huge lantern lit its top while jets of water around its arched gateway gave it a feel of the bud of a flower.
 I definitely can imagine that for even today, without the sprays, it looked like a floral extravaganza.
 It is not wrong to state that this was truly one glamorous and befitting end to a gorgeous heritage trail of Lucknow.
 It definitely, is one unmissable place in Lucknow.